hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ### Economic gains of pilgrimage
 Economic motivations: commerce from pilgrims
+The financial gain that came from pilgrimage was not something that was felt by shrines and temples alone.
+While talismans and religious offerings were important elements of one's pilgrimage, the commerce brought by pilgrims was felt by many other

-As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples, but the various services that catered to travelers others who stand to gain economically from their pilgrimage.
+%%As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples, but the various %% services that catered to travelers.
-Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).
+%%others who stand to gain economically from their pilgrimage.%% Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).
 - Temples and shrines who receive funds from the talismans and offerings of pilgrims
 - Merchants and peasants selling meibutsu specifically catering to pilgrims
 - Lodging providers catering to pilgrims
 - Traveling needs catering to pilgrims (luggage, traveling services, etc.)

+#### Commercialization of pilgrimage
+( #Ishimori_2009)
+Pilgrimage led to contents tourism ( #SeatonEtal_2017)

+Nenzi's research into the changing interactions of travelers and their destinations during the Edo period reveals the degree of which consumerism arose from pilgrimage. *Meibutsu* became an important element that attracted travelers, and locations began to advertise the local specialty cuisine as a marketing strategy in order to promote its popularity.
+Nenzi observes that many new popular travel destinations "owed its re-creation (and old ones their recreation) to the presence of a *meibutsu*" (Nenzi 2004, 302).
+The gastronomic element of travel became so important, that by the 1800's the pilgrims to Oyama who might have been drawn by the mountain's sacred aura, "were not fully satisfied unless the complex catered to their less spiritual appetites as well" (ibid, 304).

+The commerce that pilgrimage brought to a region was not something that could be dismissed by the bakufu and daimyo as uncessesary.

+"Catering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (Seaton et al 2017, 20).

+In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network" (ibid, 309).

+These examples show just how important the tourism industry that arose from pilgrimage.
 ### Examples of daimyo and town authorities' efforts to encourage pilgrimage
 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.

 ##### Sagami ( #Nenzi_2004)
 *Kanagawa region*
 Villages stopping practices that lessened pilgrim visitors

+Nenzi recognizes that efforts made by regional authorities to attract visitors to their region,  requesting ferry services to lower fares and
+"These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (309).

 ##### Tosa ( #Roberts_1998)
 *South region of Shikoku*
 "The scabbard maker Zenpachi's petition gives another example of how this thought was not merely a means of arguing self-interest, but was a convincing.
 (141) way of understanding the economy and the lord's and people's roles within it.15 Not one of Zenpachi's ten suggestions had personal economic interest at stake, yet most were inspired in whole or in part by bullionist concerns and phrased in terms of kokueki" ( #Roberts_1998, 142).